Maia-DAO/ecosystem-docs/versioned_docs/version-Hermes/what-is-hermes.md

 ### Renting liquidity

 Hermes Protocol V2 also includes a Liquidity Provision assistant, which is designed to make it easier for users to provide liquidity to the protocol and to earn rewards for doing so.
-The protocol also includes a bribes system, where users can rent liquidity via the already in place bribes system.
+The protocol also includes a bribe system, where users can rent liquidity via the incorporated fully decentralized bribe system.

 ### Yield Marketplace

 Finally, the last major feature of Hermes Protocol V2 is the introduction of a yield marketplace, where users can buy and sell the rights to yield.
-This allows users to earn returns on their assets in a more flexible and efficient way, and to take advantage of the different yield opportunities available on different chains.
+This allows users to earn returns on their assets more flexibly and efficiently, and to take advantage of the different yield opportunities available on different chains.

 ## Where can I find more information about ecosystem products